 We are reader-supported.
 When you buy through links on our site, we may earn an affiliate commission.

 Plants add life and vibrancy to our homes and gardens.
 From towering trunks to the prickly points of a succulent, plant life also comes in all shapes and sizes.
 To protect your diverse range of greens, you can pot them to ward off harsh weather and pests all year round.
-Stones for these potted plants provide aesthetic pleasure, additional protection from nibbling creatures, soil retention and better drainage.
+Stones potted plants provide aesthetic pleasure, additional protection from nibbling creatures, soil retention and better drainage.

 Step up your stone game and introduce a fresh wave of energy to your plants inside the home and out.